dmenezesgabriel/airflow-local/README.md

 Custom airflow base for local routines automation

+### What is Airflow?

+Open Source platform to programmatically _author_, _schedule_ and _monitor_ workflows.

+### What Airflow is not.

+Not a Streaming or a data processing framework.

+### Why Airflow?

+- Automatic retry on fail
+- Manage complex tasks
+- Monitor tasks
+- User interface

+### Advantages

+- Dynamic
+- Scalable
+- Interactive
+- Extensible

+### Disadvantages

+Not meant to process terabytes of data.

 ## Usage

 > On Linux, the mounted volumes in container use the native Linux filesystem user/group permissions, so you have to make sure the container and host computer have matching file permissions.